WICG/explicit-javascript-compile-hints-file-based/README.md

 ### Alternative: compile hint data in an HTTP header

 We could also transmit compile hint data in an HTTP header.
-This alternative also has the same downside than the previous solution; it would require modifying the web servers, not only the JavaScript source files.
+This alternative also has the same downside as the previous solution; it would require modifying the web servers, not only the JavaScript source files.

 ## Risks and mitigations

-- Web developers might overuse compile hints, potentially slowing down their web pages.
+- Web developers might overuse compile hints, potentially slowing down their web sites.
 Browsers can mitigate this risk by limiting resource usage, such as CPU and memory, up to a certain quota.
 This risk also exists with using the PIFE heuristic for triggering eager compilation, and browsers following the PIFE heuristic don't try to mitigate it.

 - Compile hints might get stale, if the web site is refactored.
 Likewise, this risk also exists with using the PIFE heuristic for triggering eager compilation.

 - If multiple browsers implement this feature, it's possible that for a particular web site, only some of the browsers exhibit desirable behavior (performance improvements) and other browsers show a regression.
 There's no way for a web site to make the compile hints only apply to one browser.

 - Removing this feature is easy; if a browser decides to no longer implement the feature, it will simply start ignoring the magic comment.
-All web sites will still function normally.
+All web site will still function normally.
 If no browsers implement the feature, eventually web sites will drop the magic comment.

 ## Stakeholder feedback / opposition